elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/language-specific/python.md

 poetry add <package> --group=<group>
 ```

-> **Note**: It is preferable to sort toml files alphabetically, this makes it
+> **Note**: It is preferable to sort toml files alphabetically.
+This makes it
-> easier to find dependencies, you can use the poetry plugin or external toml sorters.
+> easier to find dependencies and fields, you can use the poetry
+> plugin or external toml sorters.

 ### Console script
 If your project has an entry point, use `pyproject.toml` file to define console